magnumcreative/Sublime2-Project-Boilerplate/README.md

 Download Sublime3 at http://www.sublimetext.com/3

 #### Enable Package Control
-If you do not have Package Control isntalled this is the first thing you should do https://sublime.wbond.net/installation
+If you do not have <a href="https://sublime.wbond.net/installation">Package Control</a> isntalled this is the first thing you should do.

 #### Grab a theme

-If you are using the default sublime user settings you will need the Soda Theme installed otherwise you will get rendering issues in the Sublie GUI. https://sublime.wbond.net/packages/Theme%20-%20Soda
+If you are using the default sublime user settings (mentioed below) you will need the <a href="https://sublime.wbond.net/packages/Theme%20-%20Soda">Soda Theme</a> installed otherwise you will get rendering issues in the Sublie GUI.
+If you don't grab this theme and use the supplied user settings you will get black sidebar issues as well as text rendering issues on tabs.

 #### Set user preferences